 Aside from the fact that you could lose yourself in the softness of their coat, there are other reasons to bring home a wheaten terrier.
 One would be that they are playful and fun-loving.
 Another is that their affectionate and responsive nature can charm any dog-lover.
 Thirdly, these terriers get on fine with other pets and any kids you have in your house.

-Another ancient breed that had the same purpose as many others, i.e., herding.
-Now, there are many dog breeds that are covered with fur.
-And then there is the Briard.
-It would get so cold where they’re from that even their faces required protection.
-Hence, the facial fur!
+The Briard is another ancient breed that had the same purpose as many others, i.e., herding.
+The Briard’s homeland gets so cold that even their faces required protection.
+Hence, facial fur!

 Estrela Mountain Dog

-From the Estrela Mountains in Portugal comes the 100-pounder, Estrela Mountain dog.
+From the Estrela Mountains in Portugal comes the 100-pound Estrela Mountain dog.
 As a companion dog and livestock guardian, this breed has been around for centuries.
-Both dominant and fierce, the Estrela is perfectly fine as an outside worker.
+Dominant and fierce, Estrela is perfectly suited as an outside worker.
 Its thick coat comes with an extra helping of fluff.

-And, while, it would be extra comfy snuggling up against the Estrela, remember this.
-These pooches can dig their heels in when facing a task they don’t want to do.
-So, only get one if you have experience with such independent-spirited dogs.
+While it would be extra comfy snuggling up against the Estrela, these dogs can dig their heels in when facing a task they don’t want to do.
+You should have experience with independent dogs if you want an Estrela.
 In short, they’ll need socializing early on in their lives.
-Making up for their stubborn streak that shows every now and then are their protective instincts.
-Estrelas make for good guardians.
+Although they are stubborn, Estrelas make for good guardians.

-Amongst the Spanish breeds, you will find another shaggy candidate.
-The Catalan Sheepdog isn’t just shaggy, though.
-They are also super fluffy.
-What’s more, their more of a medium-sized dog breed, unlike the other giants you see on our list.
+The Catalan Sheepdog is a Spanish breed with a plush, shaggy coat.
+They are a medium-sized dog breed, unlike the other giants you see on our list.
 Even so, you could end up with a 50-pound Catalan Sheepdog!
 Hence, ask before you adopt.

-Regarding the fluffiness, these pooches shed in two stages.
-By which we mean, first they will lose the fur on their front half.
-Then the second half will follow suit.
+These dogs shed in two stages.
+First, they will lose the fur on their front half, and then the second half will follow suit.
 Imagine how silly the Catalans look mid-process.
-Be prepared for people to ask if you forgot to shave half the body if you’re taking them outside like that!
+Be prepared for people to ask if you forgot to shave half the body if you’retaking them outside like that!

-In addition to those qualities, the Borzoi are also a quiet type of dog.
+In addition to those qualities, Borzoi are a quiet dog.
 They are fiercely independent, which doesn’t mean they won’t let you hug those fluffy double coats.
-The topcoat may be flat but it is curly and wavy enough to enter the fluffy territory.

-Croatian Shepherd dogs that have become popular because of their skill at guarding livestock, the Tornjak is the last entry on our list of fluffiest big dogs.
-Their name literally translates into the Croatian word for a sheep pen.
-They came by it since that’s where they spent most of their times as guard dogs.
+The Tornjak is a Croatian Shepherd dog that hasbecome popular because of their skill at guarding livestockand is the last entry on our list of fluffiest big dogs.
+Their name translates into the Croatian word for a sheep pen.
+They came by it since that’swhere they spent most of their time as guard dogs.

 The Tornjak has an immensely huggable fluffy coat.
 It has two layers and protects them during the snowy winter nights their ancestors spent outside.
 In other words, you can snuggle up to these fur babies for as long as you want to!